dpikt/DPPINControl/README.md

 ## How to use:

+Add DPPINControl.h and DPPINControl.m to your project.
-In your view controller's loadView:
+Then, in your view controller:

 ```
+#import "DPPINControl.h"

+...

 _PINControl = [DPPINControl new];
 [_PINControl addTarget:self action:@selector(onPINControl:) forControlEvents:UIControlEventEditingChanged];
 [self.view addSubview:_PINControl];